wisnia74/openrct2-typescript-mod-template/README.md

 After running `npm run build` locally, `./dist/` directory will be created that will contain `MOD_NAME.js`.
 It's up to you, if you want to edit `.gitignore` to actually include `./dist/` contents and push them to your remote or if you want to manually copy the contents of `./dist/` and publish them somewhere.
 However creating a GitHub release using contents of `./dist/` directory sounds like a cool idea.
 You would have your mod file available for download straight from the repo.
+Don't forget to update `README.md` to reflect your mod and update version numbers for future releases.

 ## Notes

 If you've added a new mod folder to `plugin`, and the OpenRCT2 didn't seem like it registered it (and you had a running park), just load the save/start a new park, so OpenRCT2 loads the mods again.
 Now when you overwrite them during development, there shouldn't be any problems with hot reload noticing file changes.

+Don't touch `app.js`, even though it's just an empty file.
+Its existence makes Nodemon happy, and Nodemon is what does the watches your files for changes & fires off new dev builds for hot reloading.

 Nodemon will watch all the files in `./src/` directory.
 You can also freely create classes, modules, import them in your mod files.
 Sky's the limit :)